Digital Copyright Compliance for Students

 Use one of the Legal Sources of Online Content.

 The Higher Education Opportunity Act (also referred to as H.R.
 4137) includes provisions related to illegal sharing or distribution of copyrighted materials.
-Colleges and universities are required to provide information to students and prospective students and to implement and annually review a plan to effectively deter illegal distribution of copyrighted materials such as music, movies, software, and TV shows.
+Colleges and universities are required to provide information to students and prospective students and to implement and annually review a plan to effectively deter the illegal distribution of copyrighted materials such as music, movies, software, and TV shows.
 The University has developed and implemented such a plan.

 Below are things you should know.